 - If you are planning to go on holiday, Use a timer switch to have a radio and lights come on and off to give the impression there is someone home at all hours of the day.
 You can pick up a security timer switch for as little as £7.

 - Ensure all your windows are manufactured with the latest high-security features and have window locks fitted.
 Keep your windows locked, especially those on the ground floor.
-Look for a company that manufacture all of their windows with the latest high-security features and are rigorously tested to exceed current industry standards.
+Look for a company that manufactures all of their windows with the latest high-security features and is rigorously tested to exceed current industry standards.
 Here is the company I found when I was searching for good quality yet affordable double glazing in Yorkshire.
+You can also take a look at doubleglazed.com if you need more information on whether or not double glazing reduces noise or not?

 - Check your insurance policy to see the level of security required on your home.
 Check the small print and phone them up if you’re not sure.

 - Install a good security alarm in your home.
-Again these can cost as little as £50 and shopping around will seriously help keep the cost low.
+Again these can cost as little as £50 and shop around will seriously help keep the cost low.
 I would recommend a professional to install the alarm only because you want to know it is set up correctly and generally they are installed at a high level.
-I personally do not fancy going up a set of ladders to install the alarm box!
+I personally do not fancy going up a set of ladders to install the alarm box.
+Moreover, a company like Verisure can help you with setting up an alarm as their home alarms are connected directly to an Alarm Receiving Centre, where a team of specialized professionals works every day to ensure your protection.
+Check out the Vivint cost for the most complete monitored home security system on the market.

 *This is a collaborative post, all thoughts and opinions are my own*